Optimized Score Transformation for Consistent Fair Classification: Introduction

-Several works \cite{agarwal2018,celis2019,menon2018,corbett-davies2017,jiang2019} have technical similarities to the approach herein but focus on binary outputs, with $0$-$1$ risk \cite{celis2019,agarwal2018} or cost-sensitive risk \cite{menon2018,corbett-davies2017} as the objective function, and/or lead to in-processing algorithms.
-The closest of these is \cite{celis2019}, which also solves a fairness-constrained classification problem via the dual problem.
-However, \cite{celis2019} along with \cite{agarwal2018} propose in-processing algorithms that solve multiple instances of a subproblem whereas we solve only one instance. \cite{celis2019} also addresses a larger class of fairness measures that are linear-fractional in the classifier output.
-Similar to us, \cite{menon2018,corbett-davies2017} also characterize optimal fair classifiers in the population limit in which probability distributions are known; however, they do not propose algorithms for computing the Lagrange multipliers or thresholds that parametrize the solution.
+Several works by \citet{agarwal2018,celis2019,menon2018,corbett-davies2017,jiang2019,yang2020fairness} have technical similarities to the approach herein but focus on binary outputs, with $0$-$1$ risk \citep{celis2019,agarwal2018} or cost-sensitive risk \citep{menon2018,corbett-davies2017,yang2020fairness} as the objective function, and/or lead to in-processing algorithms \citep{celis2019,agarwal2018,cotter2019optimization}. \citet{celis2019} come closest in also solving a fairness-constrained classification problem via the dual problem.
+However, \citet{celis2019} along with \citet{agarwal2018} propose in-processing algorithms that solve multiple instances of a subproblem whereas we solve only one instance. \citet{celis2019} also address a larger class of fairness measures that are linear-fractional in the classifier output. \citet{cotter2019optimization} propose incorporating rate constraints when training predictive models in order to meet target fairness, churn, or other performance requirements.
+These constraints are cast in terms of indicator functions and are inherently non-convex and non-differentiable, motivating an oracle-based in-processing optimization algorithm.
+Unlike \citet{cotter2019optimization}, the optimized transformation introduced here circumvents non-differentiability issues by formulating fairness constraints in terms of scores (as opposed to a sum of indicator functions).
+The resulting optimization is convex and solvable using standard methods.

+Similar to us, \citet{menon2018,corbett-davies2017,yang2020fairness} also characterize optimal fair classifiers in the population limit in which probability distributions are known; however, \citet{menon2018,corbett-davies2017} do not propose algorithms for computing the Lagrange multipliers or thresholds that parametrize the solution.
+The recent work of \citet{yang2020fairness} provides such a characterization in a very general multi-class setting with overlapping protected groups.
+They propose two algorithms inspired by the Bayes-optimal fair classifier.
+The first is an in-processing approach that generalizes the algorithm of \citet{agarwal2018}.
+The second is similar to ours in also taking a plug-in post-processing approach and optimizing Lagrange multipliers.
+In their case, the Lagrange multipliers determine thresholds to apply to the ``plugged-in'' probabilistic classifier.
+However, both algorithms of \citet{yang2020fairness} return a \emph{randomized} classifier \citep[similar to][]{agarwal2018}, i.e., a probability distribution over a set of classifiers, and they also assume knowledge of the protected attributes.

-\section{Problem formulation}
+\section{Problem Formulation}